 Over 95 million photos and videos are shared on Instagram every day.
 (Instagram, 2016)

-Instagram also allows you to create stories—highlights of whatever is new or exciting at the moment.
+And of course, there are Instagram stories which allow you to highlight of whatever is new or exciting at the moment with your business.

 Snapchat is another option that is all about video and photo sharing.
 What makes snaps unique is they are fleeting.
 Stories remain visible for 24 hrs and snaps disappear after viewing.
 It’s like you are giving the viewer a glimpse into something special, just for a moment, and then it’s gone forever.
 FOMO all the way!

-A landing page with an awesome video could be a game-changer when it comes to course sign up conversion rates.
+A landing page with an awesome video could be a game-changer when it comes to course sign-up conversion rates.
 We have seen success with several of our clients who run recurring courses/programs using this method.
 Provide visitors a one-stop spot where they can get all the information they need about your next program or course with a compelling video as the main attraction.
-Tell them what they can expect, what problems will be addressed, address common objections, and the show the potential outcome.
+Tell them what they can expect, what problems will be solved, common objections, and then show the potential outcome.
 They’ll feel much more comfortable investing their time and money if you lay it all out there, and they can hear it coming straight from you.